RafaStutz/gym_info/README.md

 ## Discretization

-gym-info works by discretizing continuous observations and actions into bins and then computing histogram-based entropies.
+gym_info works by discretizing continuous observations and actions into bins and then computing histogram-based entropies.

 - A preset encapsulates reasonable default binning strategies for a family of environments.